Human Subjects Review Council

 On occasion, the HSRC may decide there is insufficient information to approve or disapprove a human subjects research application.
 In such a case, the HSRC will defer consideration of the proposal and, instead, will ask the researcher to clarify or provide additional information.
 When the HSRC receives this additional information from the investigator, the application is reconsidered for approval.

 In keeping with the federal regulations, HSRC approval of reviewed research is valid for no more than one year.
 (On rare occasions, the HSRC may determine that a study requires continuing review more frequently than every 12 months.)
-A few weeks before your study's approval expires, you will receive a "Status Report" form from the Human Protections Administrator.
-You should use this form to notify the HSRC of the current status of your research project.
-If the approved investigation has been completed, the HSRC should also be notified of its completion; however, if you intend to continue recruiting participants or collecting data, a "Request for Continuing Approval" form should be submitted at least four weeks prior to your study's expiration date.
+A few weeks before your study's approval expires, you will receive an email from the human protections administrator with a link to the original study.
+If the approved investigation has been completed, you should complete a termination report form; however, if you intend to continue recruiting participants or collecting data, you must complete continuing review form at least four weeks prior to your study's expiration date.

-If your initial application for HSRC approval was determined "Exempt" from formal HSRC review, institutional approval of your study is granted for a period of between one to five years so long as your approved study procedures are not modified in any way.
+If your initial application for HSRC approval was determined "Exempt" from formal HSRC review, institutional approval of your study is granted for a period of three years after which time if you want to continue your study you must submit a new application.

 Data collection using the Internet (e-mail, web-based surveys, chat rooms, etc.) presents unique issues of security, privacy, and the informed consent process that are not easily resolved.
-If using a web-based survey, refer to " Internet Research Issues " For other Internet data collection, it is advisable to call the HSRC office for guidance.
+If using a web-based survey, refer to Survey Research Requirements.
+For other Internet data collection, it is advisable to call the HSRC office for guidance.

 Researchers seeking access to participants through other agencies or institutions should fully inform these organizations about the purposes and procedures of the planned research.
 Official approval from a designated representative of the organization must be obtained and included with the materials you submit for HSRC review and approval.
-A sample letter of cooperation is available on the forms page of HSRC website.
-No participants may be recruited from these agencies or institutions until these organizations and the CWU HSRC have approved your research proposal.
+A sample letter of cooperation is available on the Forms and Templates page.
+No participants may be recruited from these agencies or institutions until these organizations and the HSRC have approved your research proposal.

-Investigators who wish to conduct research in other countries should consult with the HSRC regarding specific procedures for obtaining local (i.e., host community, country), as well as HSRC, approval of the research protocol.
+Investigators who wish to conduct research in other countries should consult with the HSRC regarding specific procedures for obtaining local (i.e., host community, country), approval of the research protocol.

 It is the usual practice of the HSRC to ask investigators to document the sources of instruments they are using.
 For each instrument not authored by the investigator, include evidence that permission has been granted from the author to use this instrument in its original or modified form.
 This may take the form of copies of correspondence (letters or emails) with an author which clearly states that the investigator has permission to use or modify the instrument before using it in this research.